About This Web Site

 Links

 Lucy Parsons was a respected writer and powerful orator known throughout the United States and around the world.
-Much of Lucy's writings appeared in the Alarm, a revolutionary syndicalist newspaper edited by her husband, Albert, and founded by the International Working People's Association, of which Lucy was a member.
-She also briefly published and wrote for Freedom, in which she scorned racism and lynchings, and the Liberator, in which she emphasized famous women.
-In 1889 she published The Life of Albert Parsons, dedicated to exposing the state's crime of executing her husband and their comrades for their politcal beliefs in anarchism.
-Although she frequently wrote for various publications, Lucy Parsons was most widely known for her inspiring and moving speeches, which provoked the police to repeatedly arrest and silence her voice.
+Many of her writings appeared in the Alarm, a revolutionary syndicalist newspaper edited by her husband, Albert, and founded by the International Working People's Association (IWPA), of which Lucy was a member.
+She also published articles in The Demonstrator, where she wrote about social justice and labor rights; in Freedom, where she scorned lynchings, and for the Liberator, of which she was the editor.
+In 1886, she published The Famous Speeches of the Eight Chicago Anarchists in Court.
+In 1887, she released Albert Parsons's book Anarchism: Its Philosophy and Scientific Basis (which he penned in prison while awaiting execution).
+And in 1889, she published The Life of Albert Parsons, dedicated to exposing the state's crime of killing her husband and their comrades for their political beliefs.
+Although she frequently wrote for various publications, Lucy Parsons was most widely known for her inspiring and moving speeches, which enthralled the masses and sparked panic in authority nationwide.

-Unlike many of her allies and contemporaries, Lucy spent very little time writing or talking about herself and her personal life.
-Parsons believed it was the causes she championed, the movements she supported and the struggles against injustice that were of paramount importance, and saw little purpose in publicizing her own life.
+Lucy spent very little time writing or talking about herself and her personal life.
+Parsons believed it was the causes she championed, the movements she supported, and the struggles against injustice for oppressed people that were of paramount importance, and saw little purpose in publicizing her own life.
 "For Lucy Parsons," writes Roxanne Dunbar-Ortiz, "identity—other than being of and for the working class—was irrelevant."
-As a result we are left with few autobiographical resources concerning the life of Lucy Parsons.
+As a result we are left with minimal autobiographical resources concerning the life of Lucy Parsons.

-Unfortunately the vast array of writings, speeches and other accounts of Lucy Parsons' commitment to the movements she was a part of are also far and few between.
-Much of her writings for the Alarm, her personal journals, letters and other history burned with Lucy when her house caught fire and ended her life in 1942.
-The remaining letters, writings and other documents of Lucy Parsons (along with her collection of 1,500 books) were promptly confiscated and eliminated by the authorities, who considered her words too dangerous and likely to inspire future generations, and so they were destroyed.
-As a result we are left with very few writings and transcribed lectures by Lucy Parsons.
+The vast array of writings, speeches and other accounts of Lucy Parsons are also few and far between.
+Much of her writings, her personal journals, letters and other history burned with Lucy when her house caught fire and ended her life in 1942.
+The remaining letters, writings and other documents of Lucy Parsons (along with her collection of 3,000 books) were promptly confiscated and eliminated by the authorities, who considered her words too dangerous and likely to inspire future generations.
+Because of this, we are left with very few of her writings and lectures, but what remains is insightful.

 Writings & Lectures By Lucy Parsons: